wizardbusiness/rock-paper-scissors/docs/README.md

 ---Rock Paper Scissors---

-Challenge: Play rock paper scissors against the computer.
+Instructions: Use the prompt window and the console to play 'Rock Paper Scissors' against the computer.

 Rules:
   Rock beats scissors
   Scissors beats paper
   Paper beats rock

 Sub challenges:

   1. The user needs a way to input rock, paper or scissors -Complete
   2. Convert all input to lowercase. -Complete